djalbat/easy-navigation/README.md

 # Easy Accordion

-An accordion and associated navigation.
+A responsive accordion and associated navigation.

 Coming soon!